SKKUAutoLab/aicity_2024_driving_action/README.md

 To get pretrained weights for VideoMAE, please download it from this [link](https://drive.google.com/file/d/1Fr7e_Q49o-Ug5VlasrZfp8NUVPw-AdF8/view?usp=sharing).
 After downloading, extract the file and put it to the folder VideoMAE_train.

+To get docker file to make an inference on a custom dataset, please download it from this [link](https://drive.google.com/file/d/10_wLt8mK3QoCmQjnkOOvEiv7lPbjUD_w/view?usp=sharing).

 ## 3. Weight preparation (only use to infer from source)
 To get X3D weights, please download them from this [link](https://drive.google.com/file/d/1TpcfCkKSMhPjyHqbsopQjl7I9fYMvFDE/view?usp=sharing).
 After downloading, extract the file and put it to the folder X3D_train.